IQAIcom/mcp-polymarket/README.md

-# Polymarket MCP Server
+# 📊 Polymarket MCP Server

 A Model Context Protocol (MCP) server implementation for interacting with Polymarket's prediction markets.
-This server provides tools for retrieving market data and executing trades through the Polymarket API.
+This server provides tools for retrieving market data and executing trades through the Polymarket API, enabling AI agents to interact with prediction markets seamlessly.

-## Features
+## ✨ Features

-### Market Data Tools
+### 📈 Market Data Tools
 - **get_market_by_slug**: Get detailed information about a specific market
 - **get_event_by_slug**: Get information about events (groups of related markets)
 - **list_active_markets**: List currently active markets with pagination